Virtual human: Early models

 Ergonomic analysis provided some of the earliest applications in computer graphics for modeling a human figure and its motion.
 William Fetter, a Boeing art director in early 20th Century, was the first person to draw a human figure using a computer.
 This figure is known as the "Boeing Man."
 The seven jointed "First Man", used for studying the instrument panel of a Boeing 747, enabled many pilot motions to be displayed by articulating the figure's pelvis, neck, shoulders, and elbows.
 The addition of twelve extra joints to "First Man" produced "Second Man".
 This figure was used to generate a set of animation film sequences based on a series of photographs produced by Eadweard Muybridge.

 Then several models were developed by various companies: Cyberman (Cybernetic man-model) was developed by Chrysler Corporation for modeling human activity in and around a car.
 It is based on 15 joints; the position of the observer is predefined.
 Combiman (Computerized biomechanical man-model) was specifically designed to test how easily a human can reach objects in a cockpit; it is defined using a 35 internal-link skeletal system.
 Boeman was designed in 1969 by Boeing Corporation.
 It is based on a 50th-percentile three-dimensional human model.
 He can reach for objects like baskets, collisions are detected, and visual interferences are identified.
 Boeman is built as a 23-joint figure with variable link lengths.
 Sammie (System for Aiding Man Machine Interaction Evaluation) was designed in 1972 at the University of Nottingham for general ergonometric design and analysis.
-This was, so far, the best parameterized human model and it presents a choice of physical types: slim, fat, muscled, etc. The vision system was very developed and complex objects have been manipulated by Sammie, based on 21 rigid links with 17 joints.
+This was a highly detailed parameterized human model and it presents a choice of physical types: slim, fat, muscled, etc. The vision system was very developed and complex objects have been manipulated by Sammie, based on 21 rigid links with 17 joints.
 Another interesting Virtual Human, Buford was developed at Rockwell International to find reach and clearance areas around a model positioned by the operator.
 The figure represented a 50th-percentile human model and was covered by CAD-generated polygons.
 Buford is composed of 15 independent links that must be redefined at each modification.